 "Heroism is accessible.
 Happiness is more difficult."

-Fairy tales reward heroic actions with perfect endings.
-Good triumphs over evil and a hero saves the day.
+Fairy tales reward heroic actions with happy endings.
+Good triumphs over evil and peace prevails.

 That’s the warm way fairy tales work.
-It’s a fine, wonderful system.
+It’s a fine, perfect, wonderful system.

 Most of us desire the same.
-We want to be heroes too.
-Championing good and denouncing evil is the perfect happy story.
-It leads to Sanctuary.
+We want to read about heroes, the fight for good and denouncing evil in search of harmony and happy ever-afters.